Konstanz Minster: History

 In 1955 Pope Pius XII raised the Cathedral to a papal Basilica Minor.

 A restoration program of the Cathedral’s interior as well as exterior started in 1962 and was expected to be completed by 2010.
 In 1966, twelve new bells were cast and hung in the center tower and the ridge turret, a present from the state of Baden-Württemberg.

+Bells

+The tower houses 19 bells.
+With a total weight of approximately 35 tons, it is the second largest peal of bells in Germany after the Cologne Cathedral peal.
+The largest or bourdon bell is named Sancta Maria.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.